bitcraze/crazyflie-firmware/README.md

 tools/build directory are intended to be run in the image.
 The [toolbelt](https://wiki.bitcraze.io/projects:dockerbuilderimage:index) makes it easy to run the tool scripts.

-### Running unit tests

-With the environment set up locally

-        rake

-with the docker builder image and the toolbelt

-        tb test